X-Plane/xptools/msvc/xtools_wed/TaxiParser/README.txt

 [1.2.0] Requirments: To use this software have the following tools

 * Microsoft Visual Studio Express 2012 for Desktop
-	* MSVC Studio 2010 has not been fully tested though it appears to be compatable
+	* MSVC Studio 2010 has not been fully tested though it appears to be compatible
 * The latest version of Git
 * Windows